accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/12.2/annexe.md

 #### Special cases

-Special cases are managed when
+There is a special case management when

 - The page is the home page;
 - The website consists of a single page;